-Sugar Free Condensed Milk make with cow’s milk or your favorite milk alternative like coconut.
+Sugar Free Condensed Milk made with cow’s milk or your favorite milk alternative like coconut.
 Lighten up your treats with this homemade baking staple!

-I do love the convenience of grabbing a can of condensed milk when I need it (mostly for baking), but boy when I looked at the label I realized that half of the ingredients in a can is sugar!
+While there are times that I do love the convenience of grabbing a can of condensed milk when I need it.

 - Cow’s milk came out the thickest by heating the milk for over an hour and a half.
 Curds form so skim it from the top often.
 I didn’t add the thickener to this version.

-- The coconut milk (fav) also took a long time to thicken and I was getting impatient, so after an hour I whisked in 1/4 teaspoon of guar gum.
+- Coconut milk – full fat (fav) also took a long time to thicken and I was getting impatient, so after an hour I whisked in 1/4 teaspoon of guar gum.
 It thickened immediately.

-- The almond milk was my least favorite as I think the brand I used is made with too much water, so evaporating it to the desired texture was taking FOREVER.
+- Almond milk was my least favorite as I think the brand I used is made with too much water, so evaporating it to the desired texture was taking FOREVER.
 I added 1/4 teaspoon of guar gum and it thickened, but I think it could have used more.

 - 1 1/2 cups milk (coconut, whole milk, almond)